Shiny, ain't it?note By the way, yes it was designed by a European in The Seventies, how did you guess?

 The '86 win was no less controversial with the infamous "Hand of God" goal by Diego Maradona against England in the quarterfinals, although Argentinians consider the "Hand of God" as something glorious not shameful.

-France (1998) - Their win in 1998 helped reinforce an anti-racist attitude in much of France, as the winning side had many players of non-traditional origins, such as Thierry Henry, Marcel Desailly, Patrick Vieira and Lilian Thuram (all of black African origin); Zinedine Zidane (son of Algerian immigrants); Christian Karembeu (New Caledonian); and Youri Djorkaeff (Armenian and Central Asian).
+France (1998) — Their win in 1998 helped reinforce an anti-racist attitude in much of France, as the winning side had many players of non-traditional origins, such as Thierry Henry, Marcel Desailly, Patrick Vieira and Lilian Thuram (all of black African origin); Zinedine Zidane (son of Algerian immigrants); Christian Karembeu (New Caledonian—i.e., Pacific islander); and Youri Djorkaeff (Armenian and Central Asian).

-Spain (2010 - Current Holders) - Current world champions, hot off the heels on their success in Euro 2008.
+Spain (2010) — Hot off the heels on their success in Euro 2008.
 First team to win the tournament after losing their opening game to Switzerland, and the first European team to win outside of Europe.
 Won after a rather scrappy game with the Netherlands with fourteen yellow cards and one red.
 Both teams were trying to end their duck of being the best skilled teams in the world to never lift the trophy.
-Spain having won Euro 2012—the only team ever to have taken two Euros and a World Cup in a row—makes it the most formidable defending champion ever.
-Only European to win a tournament outside the Old World, given their title was in South Africa.
+Spain having won Euro 2012 — the only team ever to have taken two Euros and a World Cup in a row — made it the most formidable defending champion ever.
+First European to win a tournament outside the Old World, given their title was in South Africa.

 Final Four: Uruguay / Argentina / USA / Yugoslavia